Johnson City, Tennessee: Government

-The city manager is Cathy Ball.

 Education

 Colleges and universities

 East Tennessee State University has around 16,000 students in addition to a K-12 University School, a laboratory school of about 540 students.
 University School was the first laboratory school in the nation to adopt a year-round academic schedule.

 Milligan University is just outside the city limits in Carter County, and has about 1,200 students in undergraduate and graduate programs.

 Northeast State Community College has renovated a building in downtown Johnson City for use as a new satellite teaching site.

+After a dispute over the leasing amount being increased from $1,000/month to nearly $30,000/month, Northeast State decided not to renew their lease in 2023.

+This building is now being utilized by East Tennessee State University to house the Department of Biological Sciences whilst Brown Hall, the main academic hall for the department on ETSU's main campus, goes through a new phase of renovations.
+Classes will begin being offered at this downtown satellite campus by ETSU in the Fall 2025 semester.

-Tusculum College has a center on the north side of Johnson City in the Boones Creek area.
+Tusculum University has a center on the north side of Johnson City in the Boones Creek area.

+K-12 schools

+Within Washington County, the vast majority of the city is in the Johnson City Independent School District, while small parts of the city are in the Washington County School District.

+The portion in Carter County is within the Carter County School District.
+The portion in Sullivan County is within the Sullivan County School District.